ElektraInitiative/libelektra/src/plugins/dbus/README.md

 ## Background ##

 Today, programs are often interconnected in a dense way.
 Such applications should always be informed when something in their environment changes.
 For user interactive software, notification about configuration changes is expected.
 The only alternative is polling, which wastes resources.
-It additionally is no option, because for interactive software the latency needs to be low.
+It additionally is no option for interactive software, where the latency needs to be low.
 Instead, the software which changes the configuration has to notify all other interested applications that can reread their configuration without significant delay.
 In Elektra, a notification plugin ensures that a notification is actually sent on